https://invisible-island.net/ncurses/man/

 program to write to the terminal screen.
 For example, first call

-refresh(3x) to ensure that the screen and the library's model of it is
+refresh(3x) to ensure that the screen and the library's model of it are

 up to date; then call reset_shell_mode; write to the screen with the